WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 The `Accept-Signature` header field is a Structured Header as defined by
 {{!I-D.ietf-httpbis-header-structure}}.
-Its value MUST be a parameterised list (Section 4.3 of {{!I-D.ietf-httpbis-header-structure}}).
+Its value MUST be a parameterised list (Section 3.3 of {{!I-D.ietf-httpbis-header-structure}}).
+Its ABNF is:

+    Accept-Signature = sh-param-list

 The order of identifiers in the `Accept-Signature` list is not significant.
 Identifiers, ignoring any initial "-" character, MUST NOT be duplicated.

 Each identifier in the `Accept-Signature` header field's value indicates that a feature of the `Signature` header field ({{signature-header}}) is supported.
 If